mdfranz/cheetsheetz/dataops.md

 - [We’re All Using Airflow Wrong and How to Fix It ](https://medium.com/bluecore-engineering/were-all-using-airflow-wrong-and-how-to-fix-it-a56f14cb0753)
 - [Testing in Airflow Part 1 — DAG Validation Tests, DAG Definition Tests and Unit Tests](https://blog.usejournal.com/testing-in-airflow-part-1-dag-validation-tests-dag-definition-tests-and-unit-tests-2aa94970570c)
 - [Speed up your Airflow development with Docker and tests](https://ulysse-hg.medium.com/speed-up-your-airflow-development-with-docker-and-tests-a8449d443174)
+- [Viewflow](https://github.com/datacamp/viewflow) - a framework built on the top of Airflow that enables data scientists to create materialized views.
+It allows data scientists to focus on the logic of the view creation in their preferred tool

 ## Dagster
 - [Dagster Concepts](https://docs.dagster.io/concepts)